 RULE 69.
-News media.-The President is authorized to assign area and equipment on the floor of the Senate for the use of the representatives of news media; and the President shall provide regulations for the operation of the representatives of the news media on the floor of the Senate.
+News media. - The President Pro Tempore is authorized to assign area and equipment on the floor of the Senate for the use of the representatives of news media, and the President Pro Tempore shall provide regulations for the operation of the representatives of the news media on the floor of the Senate.

 RULE 70.
-Absence without leave.-No Senator or officer of the Senate shall depart the service of the Senate without leave, or receive pay as a Senator or officer for the time he is absent without leave.
+Absence without leave. - No Senator or officer of the Senate shall depart the service of the Senate without leave, or receive pay as a Senator or officer for the time absent without leave.

 RULE 71.
-Placing material on Senators' desks.-Any person other than a member of the Senate desiring to place articles of any kind on or about desks in the Senate Chamber or in the offices of the members of the Senate shall make written application to, and obtain written approval from the Principal Clerk.
+Placing material on Senators' desks or in Senators' offices. - Any person other than a member of the Senate or an employee of the General Assembly desiring to place articles of any kind on or about desks in the Senate Chamber or in the offices of the members of the Senate shall make written application to and obtain written approval from the Principal Clerk.

 RULE 72.
-Assignment of seats; offices.-(a) The President Pro Tempore of the Senate shall assign seats in the Senate Chamber to the members elected.
-In making such assignments, each member elected to the immediate preceding session of the Senate shall be entitled to the seat occupied by him or to his selection of any other seat vacated.
+Assignment of seats; offices. - (a) The President Pro Tempore of the Senate shall assign seats in the Senate Chamber to the members elected.
 The President Pro Tempore, when assigning seats, shall give preferential consideration to the respective members according to the length of service which each member has rendered in the Senate.
 No incumbent appointed to fill an unexpired term in the immediate preceding session shall retain the seat if requested by a Senator elected to said session.

-(b) Not later than two weeks after the initial committee assignments become final, the President Pro Tempore of the Senate is authorized to make assignments of committee rooms and offices to designated committees, chairmen, and members of the Senate.
+(b) Not later than two weeks after the initial committee assignments become final, the President Pro Tempore of the Senate is authorized to make assignments of committee rooms and offices to designated committees, chairs, and members of the Senate.
 In making such assignments of individual offices, the President Pro Tempore may give preferential consideration to the respective members according to the length of service which each member has rendered in the Senate.

 RULE 73.
-Administrative rules and regulations involving Senate employees.-All administrative rules, regulations and orders involving all individuals employed to perform duties for the Senate, other than those appointed by the Principal Clerk and the Sergeant-at-Arms, shall be first approved by the Committee on Rules and Operation of the Senate.
+Administrative rules and regulations involving Senate employees. - All administrative rules, regulations, and orders involving all individuals employed to perform duties for the Senate, other than those appointed by the Principal Clerk and the Sergeant-at-Arms, shall be first approved by the Committee on Rules and Operations of the Senate.

 RULE 74.
-Public hearings.-Any Senator may request in writing a public hearing on a public bill.
-Requests may be granted in the discretion of the Chairman.
+Public hearings. - Any Senator may request in writing a public hearing by the committee considering the bill on a public bill.
+Requests may be granted in the discretion of the chair.
 Notice shall be given not less than five calendar days prior to public hearings.
 Such notices shall be issued as information for the press and the information shall be posted in the places designated by the Principal Clerk.

 RULE 75.
-Public hearings, filing of written statements.-Persons desiring to appear and be heard at a public hearing are encouraged to file with the chairman of the committee a brief or a written statement of the remarks to be made at least 24 hours before the time of the hearing.
+Public hearings, filing of written statements. - Persons desiring to appear and be heard at a public hearing are encouraged to file with the chair of the committee a brief or a written statement of the remarks to be made at least 24 hours before the time of the hearing.

 RULE 76.
-Voting in joint sessions.-When any Senate Committee sits jointly with the House Committee, the Senate Committee reserves the right to vote not be permanently rescinded or altered except by Senate simple resolution passed by a two-thirds vote of the membership of the Senate.
-The introducer of the resolution must, on the floor of the Senate, give notice of his intent to introduce the resolution on the
+Voting in joint sessions. - When the Senate sits jointly with the House, either in committee or in joint session, the Senate reserves the right to vote separately.

+1 RULE 77.
+Alterations, suspension or rescission of rules. - (a) These rules 2 may not be permanently rescinded or altered except by Senate simple resolution passed 3 by a two-thirds vote of the membership of the Senate.
+The introducer of the resolution 4 must, on the floor of the Senate, give notice of the intent to introduce the resolution on 5 the legislative day preceding its introduction. - (b) Export as athemysica provided housing the Canata upon type thirds yet